Felienne/Quarto/README.md

 name and name2 will be equal!
 This has bitten me in the ass, beware it does not happen to you too :)

 If you need inspiration, this library comes with a demo project, Quarto, see below.

+### Using the equal helper function

+Because equal is a function and not a type, there is no 'new' constructor needed:

+var E = CNFify.equal(A, B);

+### Using the superconjunction helper function

+F Sharp lists and C Sharp lists are not the same!
+So if you create a list of CNFify.Terms in your C Sharp code, you need a bit of magic to use th helper:

+FSharpList<CNFify.Term> listFSharp = ListModule.OfSeq(listCSharp);
+CNFify.Term all = CNFify.createAndClauseFromList(listFSharp);

 # Quarto